mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1422 out of 1589 answered this question in 2021</p>

-Here's what grew in terms of value proposition:
+Here's what you liked the most about the product in 2021:

-- **Community (x2.9):** On a similar time frame, community size grew by x2.0.
-It looks like we're witnessing a network effect: with x2 more users, we got x3 more value from the community to the user base.
+- **Community (x2.9):** While appreciation for the community grew by 290%, the community itself doubled in size over that same time frame.
+It looks like we're witnessing a network effect: with twice as many users, we got three times more value from the community.
-- **Accessibility (x2.2):** Developers seem to be noticing the work we have put in, special thanks to Sebastian Silbermann [(@eps1lon)](https://github.com/eps1lon) and his continued help!
+- **Accessibility (x2.2):** Developers seem to be noticing the work we have put in to make our components more accessible.
+Special thanks to Sebastian Silbermann [(@eps1lon)](https://github.com/eps1lon) for his continued help!
-- **Customizability (x1.6):** Apparently, you seem to be appreciating the new capabilities introduced in v5.
-However, it might still be far behind what we were aiming for, especially in light of the number of requests asking to better solve this problem.
+- **Customizability (x1.6):** Developers seem to be appreciating the new capabilities introduced in v5.
+That said, we recognize that there is still more work to be done here, given the number of requests we've gotten to better solve this problem.
-- **Components (x1.6):** The same goes for components, you seem to be enjoying the newly added components.
+- **Components (x1.6):** We'll keep adding new components to the library as long as you continue to appreciate them this much!
-  - Component quality (x1.0): It's encouraging to know you don't seem to be experience a decrease in quality.
-It's a risk we're taking with growing the MUI team, since it takes time for new team members to master the craft since we set the bar very high.
+  - Component quality (x1.0): You know that we set the bar very high for the quality of our components.
+That can be challenge as we continue to grow, because we expect nothing but the best from our team.
+Thankfully, this result shows that our new members have done an excellent job maintaining our standards.
-- **Time (x1.4):** This is an interesting one.
-It doesn't feel like MUI worked on this problem specifically.
-Could it be because the growing pressure it the market for going faster?
+- **Time (x1.4):** This is an interesting one, because it's not an issue that we specifically addressed.
+Could this just be a result of the growing pressure in the market to build faster?
 Or because we somehow made this value proposition more noticeable?
 It could also be related to the next item.
 - **Developer experience (x1.1):**
   - Consistency (x1.75): We didn’t work on this dimension, and yet it grew.
-It's reasonable to assume it might be because we have more components, and then developers get to notice how consistent we make them be, highlighting this aspect.
+It's reasonable to assume that because we have more components than ever before, developers have started to notice how much more consistent their work is when they use MUI.
-  - Ease of use (x1.0): It’s stable.
-Could it be because this is mostly defined by the React API (hooks) and/or because Material UI hasn’t made any major API changes that optimize for ease of use?
-There might be a lot of work on this dimension for our new developer experience team.
+  - Ease of use (x1.0): This remains unchanged.
+Could it be because ease of use is mostly defined by the React API (hooks), or is it because we haven't made any major API changes to optimize for ease of use?
+There could be a lot of work here for our new developer experience team.

 And what has decreased:

-- **Design (x0.75):** We suffered from not onboarding a designer sooner.
+- **Design (x0.75):** We suffered from not bringing on a designer sooner.
   - Material Design (x0.4): Its selling power is clearly fading.
-  - Look & feel (x1.17): Surprising.
-This seems to be a transfer effect.
-It seems that people that used to answer Material Design now care more about the outcome that comes with it than the spec itself.
+  - Look & feel (x1.17): This is surprising.
+It seems to be a transfer effect: people who previously cared more about Material Design now care more about the outcome than the spec itself.
     <br/>
     <br/>

 <details>
-  <summary>See the broken down categories report.</summary>
+  <summary>Click to see the breakdown of categories.</summary>

 <table>
   <tr><th style="width: 40px;">597</th><th style="width: 700px;">time</th><tr>